 The 2004 votes woke the community up to the fact that the LGBT legal superheroes (Lambda Legal Defense and Education Fund; Gay & Lesbian Advocates & Defenders; National Center for Lesbian Rights; and ACLU's Gay Rights Project) could not defend their marriage gains. "[W]ith all the brilliant legal scholars that we have -- and there are many -- for whatever reason, there's been a blind spot on the political side," said Marty Rouse, who as director of MassEquality helped stop the Massachusetts legislature from putting the Goodridge marriage decision, which opened marriage to same-sex pairs, up for a popular vote.
 At the same time, the LGBT community has been bitterly reminded that Democratic politicians will join in the anti-gay attacks -- unless LGBT groups make clear that doing so has a serious cost.

 It's hard to convey the level of cold concentrated fury left by, say, Kerry's backstabbing in Massachusetts in 2004 and 2005, when he supported a state constitutional amendment that would undo the Goodridge marriages, or by Tennessee Democratic Congressman Harold Ford's vote in favor of a Federal Marriage Amendment.
 In one interview after another, LGBT advocates emphasized that gay money is no longer flowing to just any Democrat who asks.
-"We will reward our friends and punish the wicked,"
+"We will reward our friends and punish the wicked," said Rodger McFarlane of the Gill Action Fund.

 You may also like: